netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_ddos_scrubber.rst

-To get around the XDP limitation of only sending back out the same NIC, they want to add a VLAN header to the packet before calling XDP_TX, allowing them to catch the traffic and re-steer it back into the main MPLS-VRF routing table.
+To get around the XDP limitation of only sending back out the same NIC, they want to add a VLAN header to the packet before calling :ref:`XDP_TX`, allowing them to catch the traffic and re-steer it back into the main MPLS-VRF routing table.

 Need: traffic sampling XDP_DROP